Kashish1074/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A tic tac toe game with cute and aesthetic girly vibe A simple Tic-Tac-Toe game built with HTML, CSS, and JavaScript.
+A tic tac toe game with cute and aesthetic girly vibe <br>
+A simple Tic-Tac-Toe game built with HTML, CSS, and JavaScript.

 ## Features